Shamar/shamar.github.io/_posts/2019-06-03-what-is-informatics.markdown

 But if we give them a chance, they might leave their children learn their path towards freedom.
 Other will see the reality for what it, is and will fight back... by studying.

-You can build your shield, or not.
-But Informatics is going to be a [revolution](https://en.wikipedia.org/wiki/Revolution) anyway.
+Whatever we do, Informatics is going to be a [revolution](https://en.wikipedia.org/wiki/Revolution) anyway.

 > **Morpheus**: The Matrix is everywhere, it is all around us, even now in this very room.
 You can see it when you look out your window, or you turn on your television.
 You can feel it when you go to work, when you go to church, when you pay your taxes.
 It is the world that has been pulled over your eyes to blind you from the truth.
 >